RamnathKumar181/Research_Papers/Fooling automated surveillance cameras:adversarial patches to attack person detection.md

 '''
 * Objectness score:- This loss is to minimize the object or class score outputted by the detector.

 We then use a simple weighted sum to calculate the total loss.
+These weights are trained using Adam Optimizer.

 ## Methodology